|Birth: ||Dec. 19, 1929|

 [Cherie J. created this memorial at the request and endorsement of Maureen Gawne's son, family historian Bill Gawne.]

-She was the only child of Jimmy and Catherine Ryan.
+She was the only child of James and Catherine Ryan.
 She grew up surrounded by her many first cousins in Detroit's Irish-Catholic community.
 Maureen loved it when her parents and aunts and uncles told her stories about their lives and about the Old Ones (as she called it) in Ireland.
 Throughout her life, Maureen loved telling her family and friends these wonderful stories.
 Her memory of them was phenomenal.
 Maureen had a "photographic" recollection of the genealogy and stories told her by her parents, aunts and uncles.
 She was dearly devoted to her family, her Irish ancestry and her friends.

 According to the 1930 US Federal Census, in 1930 the family was living at 33 Tyler Ave., Highland Park, Wayne, Michigan, USA